-Made-up of 20 neighborhoods encompasing more than 2800 acres, you can find your perfect home here.
-The area includes an impresive range of homes.
-This includes large luxury, single family, patio, and town homes.
+Made-up of 20 neighborhoods encompassing more than 2800 acres, you can find your perfect home here.
+The area includes an impressive range of homes.
+This includes large luxury, single family, patio, and townhomes.
 Minimum size varies by neighborhood and ranges from 1800 to 8000 square feet.

 Hampton Cove receives all the services offered by the City of Huntsville such as utilities, garbage, animal services, recreational services, and water.
 All mail is handled by the Owens Cross Roads Post Office.
 You may use Hampton Cove or Owens Cross Roads as the city name.